memoia/spzdmo/README.md

 3. Use [slim](http://www.slimframework.com) to serve the API endpoints, because all the cool kids are raving about it.
 4. Include some [phpunit](http://phpunit.de) units, because units.
-5. Avoid additional caching layers like Memcache or Redis; there's not enough data here and it just further complicates a demo.
-6. Use SQLite as the data-store to avoid any additional required configuration.
+5. Use SQLite as the data-store to avoid any additional required configuration; there's not enough data to warrant a "big" database or a separate caching layer.

-## Some thoughts
+## More thoughts

 1. Slim has a funny interaction with the PHP dev server;
    setting ``SCRIPT_NAME`` to ``null`` is the only way to get